Supreme Court divides on when a shooting by police can be considered excessive force

 Court rejects Ford's request in injury cases

-Also Thursday, the court turned aside Ford Motor Co.’s attempt to keep state courts where people were injured or killed in accidents involving their vehicles from hearing the resulting liability cases.
+Also Thursday, the court turned aside Ford Motor Co.’s attempt to keep courts in states where people were injured or killed in accidents involving their vehicles from hearing the resulting liability cases.

 The justices all disagreed with the Michigan-based company’s argument that its ties to Minnesota and Montana were too tenuous to allow the lawsuits there.
 The company contended the cases should be heard in states where the company is headquartered or where the individual cars were manufactured or sold.